GigaHierz/retire-carbon-credits-celo/README.md

 We will use Celo-Composer to quick-start our web3 application.
 It already comes with several wallet integrations using rainbow-kit, wagmi for easy interactions with the blockchain and tailwind for styling.

+Make sure to use the right version of Celo Composer.
+The newer version is already upgraded to wagmi 1.xx.
+But the Toucan SDK is not yet.

 ```
 npx @celo/celo-composer create
 ```